The 4 Best Shades of WHITE For Dark Wood Trim or Cabinets

 4. BENJAMIN MOORE CLOUD WHITE OC-130

-If you’re looking for a creamy white with a more noticeable warmth than White Dove and Pure White but LIGHTER than Alabaster, Cloud White is a gorgeous shade.
+Cloud White is a gorgeous shade if you’re looking for a creamy white with a more noticeable warmth than White Dove and Pure White but LIGHTER than Alabaster.

 Now, I don’t always have JUST the image I need, so while this next kitchen doesn’t have dark wood trim, cabinets, or flooring, the mid-toned wood floor still shows how beautiful Cloud White looks in contrast…